Litter & Waste

 We have maintained our strong tradition of reducing the litter in the school grounds permanently, which has been made all the easier for us since moving in to our new school building in 2013.

-Current Initiatives include
+Recent Initiatives include

 We have also continued to manage our waste successfully by regularly monitoring our recycling and reminding ourselves of the “Reduce, Reuse, Recycle” measures (listed below) in place at St Francis.
 In 2015 we launched the Golden Bin Award, a monthly award given by the School Caretaker, Jonathan, to the class who demonstrates the best recycling.